jmesplana/MedGuide_Plus/README.md

 - **Guided Consultation**: The chatbot methodically gathers information about a patient's condition.
 When presented with partial or unclear information, it will ask clarifying questions until it can provide a well-informed suggestion.
 - **Treatment Recommendations**: Once all necessary details are acquired, the chatbot provides treatment suggestions based on the collected information.
 - **Summary Extraction**: At the end of each session, users can request a detailed summary of the consultation, which includes Chief Complaints, Diagnosis, Medication, Treatment, and Interventions.

+## Tabbed Functionality
+### 1. Chatbot
+This is the main interface where users can interact with the AI medical advisor.

+**Functionality**:
+- Gathers information about a patient's condition, asking clarifying questions if needed.
+- Once enough information is obtained, it provides medical advice or recommendations.
+- Emphasizes the importance of consulting with qualified healthcare professionals for personalized medical advice and care.

+### 2. Summary
+Provides a summarized view of the chat's contents, extracting and displaying key medical details.

+**Functionality**:
+- Based on the conversation in the *chatbot* tab, this interface extracts and presents a detailed summary.
+- The summary includes Chief Complaints, Diagnosis (with ICD-11 codes), Medication (Rx-Norm), Treatment (with SNOMED-CT codes for labs), and Interventions (with ICHI codes).

+Switch between the **chatbot** and **summary** tabs to access the respective features.

 ## Setup

 1. Ensure you have `gradio`, `config`, and `openai` libraries installed.